This post may contain affiliate links so I earn a commission.

 Fleas have the potential to feed on an infected host and then move on to a new host, feeding and consequently regurgitating infected blood pathogens into the hosts bloodstream - in our case, a human who has come under attack by fleas.

 In this scenario, the host is now infected and has the potential to develop any number of potentially dangerous conditions.

 Looking back into medieval times it's easily seen how much of an impact flea bites can have on humans; the bubonic plague ran rampant through Europe and killed 25 million people, a result of bites from infected fleas.

 In modern times, new reports of the bubonic plague are relatively rare; only about 7 a year are reported in the United States, but history shows us just how detrimental these small insects can be to the human population if medical intervention isn't readily available.

-Now you know that humans can get fleas, you're understandably wondering how you can protect yourself from their invasive company and bothersome bites.
+Now that you know the answer to the question can humans get fleas...which is technically yes, you're understandably wondering how you can protect yourself from their invasive company and bothersome bites.